Marshal-AM/blitzwing/README.md

 ### The Blitzwing Escrow contract

-For operators who want a trust-minimized payout rail, Blitzwing ships a small, audited-in-spirit Solidity contract, **`BlitzwingEscrow.sol`**, deployed on Hedera's EVM.
+Settlement runs through a small, audited-in-spirit Solidity contract, **`BlitzwingEscrow.sol`**, deployed on Hedera's EVM — the trust-minimized payout rail every request flows through.
 Its design is deliberately pool-based, because x402 payments arrive without a request ID attached:

 | Member | Kind | What it does |
 |--------|------|--------------|